-Active in research, Thompson’s work has appeared in Financial Planning, International Political Economy and World Trade Magazine.
+Active in research, John’s work has appeared in Financial Planning, International Political Economy and World Trade Magazine.
 He has more than 20 years of experience in the financial industry and is a frequent speaker at industry and client conferences, lecturing on asset allocation and alternative investments.

-Prior to joining Aon Hewitt, Thompson was a senior vice president and portfolio manager for Morningstar Investment Management and Ibbotson.
+Prior to joining Aon Hewitt, John was a senior vice president and portfolio manager for Morningstar Investment Management and Ibbotson.
 Before his time at Ibbotson, he worked as an international political risk analyst, specializing in South American markets, at Marvin Zonis & Associates.
 Previously, he developed and underwrote property and casualty insurance policies for the real estate industry at Aon Corporation.

 Past Recipients of the Distinguished Service Award

 2016: Angela “Ann” Leone Patterson (’72, ’73)

 2013: Jeffrey Romine (’74) & Marilyn (Casteel) Romine (’78)